clouseau/macports-lamp/README.md

 macports-lamp
 =============

-Builds a LAMP (MAMP) stack on OS X 10.11 El Capitan using MacPorts.
+Builds a LAMP (MAMP) stack on macOS 10.12 Sierra using MacPorts.

-Intended to be used on a fresh 10.11 install.
+Intended to be used on a fresh 10.12 install.

 Please read this README all the way through before beginning.